christina-grannas/swagger-test/user-testing/direct-integration-web.md

 }
 ```

 When the customer clicks the button, this event handler will send an HTTP request to the backend of your site, which in turn will create a new payment object.
-We will get back to the frontside JavaScript in a while.
+We will get back to the front-end JavaScript in a while.
 But first, let's implement the backend responsible for creating the payment object.

 ## Step 2: Create a payment object (backend)